Connextstrategy/VBA-challenge/README.md

     Dim tickervolume As Double
     tickervolume = 0

-' Set an initial variable for open and close price of stock
+' Set an initial variable for open and close price of stock.
+Set open and close stocks as zero

     Dim Open_Price As Double
     Open_Price = 0
     Dim Close_Price As Double
     Close_Price = 0

-' Set an initial variable for Best, Worst Yearly Change and Total Volume
+' Set an initial variable for Best, Worst Yearly Change and Total Volume.
+Set Percent (Max & Min) and Max Volume as zero.

     Dim MAX_TICKERNAME As String
     MAX_TICKERNAME = " "